 Data, Data Everywhere: How can it be Monetized?

-Satish Hullangala, Senior Vice President, Data Analytics, Infosys
+Satish Hullangala, Executive Vice President, Data Analytics, Infosys

 Walmart, the global retail major, processes one million customer transactions every hour.
 Akamai Technologies, a leading content delivery network, analyzes 75 million events every day for targeted online advertising.
 These examples barely scratch the surface.
 Predictions are even more staggering: IDC anticipates 450 billion online business transactions daily, by 2020!